 Halton Region is working to provide education, programming and training to grow our understanding of the history of the Residential School system to appropriately honour the survivors, victims, and families of the Residential School System and offer remembrance for the Indigenous children who lost their lives.

-The Truth and Reconciliation Commission (external link) (TRC) was established in 2008 as part of The Indian Residential Schools Agreement, the largest class action suit in Canadian history.
-For seven years the TRC travelled the country, hearing the stories of over 6,500 witnesses to document an historical record of the Canadian Residential School System.
-In December 2015 the TRC released its final report (external link), including 94 Calls to Action calling upon Canadian governments, businesses and citizens to advance the goals of Truth and Reconciliation.
+The Truth and Reconciliation Commission (TRC) was established in 2008 to document a historical record of the Canadian Residential School System.
+Members of the TRC travelled the country, hearing the stories of over 6,500 witnesses who provided their personal knowledge and information about the residential school system.
+In 2015, the TRC released its final report, including 94 Calls to Action calling upon Canadian governments, businesses, and citizens to advance the goals of Truth and Reconciliation.

 Orange Shirt Day